se-edu/se-book/oop/objects/encapsulation/outcomes.md

-* <span id="outcome-objects-encapsulation-one">:trophy: Able to explain the encapsulation aspect of OOP :two:</span>
+* <span id="outcome-objects-encapsulation-one">:trophy: Can explain the encapsulation aspect of OOP :two:</span>